 The steps are easy enough to follow.
-One thing to ensure is that you remove the SD card from the Raspberry Pi before you assemble the AIY kit or you’ll end up with a broken micro-SD card like I did.
+One thing to ensure is that you remove the SD card from the Raspberry Pi before you assemble the AIY kit, or you’ll end up with a broken micro-SD card like I did.
 I wish I didn’t jump ahead in the instructions.

-The sofware for the project involves downloading the Operating System (OS) for the Raspberry PI with the AIY project files and setting it up.
+The software for the project involves downloading the Operating System (OS) for the Raspberry PI with the AIY project files and setting it up.
 You’ll need a Google Cloud Developer Account during the setup.
 The Google Developer step takes a little while to navigate through since the screens on the actual developer account seem to have changed since the instructions were written.

-Once you’ve written the OS image on the micro-SD card, all you need to do is to insert it into the Raspberry Pi’s Micro-SD slot and boot up the system.
+Once you’ve written the OS image on the micro-SD card, all you need to do is insert it into the Raspberry Pi’s Micro-SD slot and boot up the system.
 Once you setup the WiFi on the Pi, you all set to get started with the Google Cloud APIs and play with Google Assistant.

 Here’s a video of the fully setup kit in action: